What you can expect at your First Appointment with a New Dentist

 No matter the reason for your appointment, either a reactionary or routine dental visit, you will require a dental examination.
 Dr. Andres de Cardenas will examine your mouth, looking at your teeth for any apparent problems or indicators.

 Depending on the current state of your teeth, this process will take somewhere between 15 to 45 minutes.
 However, any anxiety about this initial, routine dental visit is unnecessary.
-You shouldn’t feel anything more than a bit of sensitivity from a Dr. Andy cleaning and examination.
+You shouldn’t feel anything more than a bit of sensitivity from cleaning and examination.

 A Routine Dental Visit with Dr. Andres de Cardenas